 MASTER OF SCIENCE IN NURSING (M.S.N.)

 The Master of Science in Nursing program is approved by the Pennsylvania Department of Education and Middle States Commission of Higher Education.
-The MSN Program has approval from the Department of Education for the Commonwealth of Pennsylvania and is accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington DC 20036, 202-887-6791.

 The requirements for the Master of Science in Nursing program are as follows: